AQLIFE/TaskSystem/README.md

 ## Project Info

-The project uses environment variables to read confidential information, which is currently the most secure cross-platform implementation for a standalone system.
+The project uses environment variables to read confidential information, which is currently the most efficient and cross-platform approach, and of course it can be stored within the project, but my AI doesn't think it's secure 😂 enough.

 ### Requirements for the project development environment